reload/os2loop/docs/configuring-os2loop.md

 standard configuration.
 Using the settings outlines below some tweaks to the default configuration can be made.

+## Important post-installation configuration

+Right after installing OS2Loop, go to `/admin/config/os2loop/settings` and define the site name, email address and front page url.
+Also decide on which content types and taxonomies should be available for use on the site.

+### Taxonomies

+In order to make the media library work, go to `/admin/structure/taxonomy/manage/os2loop_media_library/overview` and define the media categories for the site.

+Go to `/admin/structure/taxonomy` and make sure that the Profession and Subject taxonomies containt the terms needed for the content.
+Users can dynamically create new terms in the Tag taxonomy, but any default terms can be added if needed.

 ## Technical details

 Behind the scenes the configuration for all modules is stored in (and may be